 But ultimately, even the large men lacked the intelligence to handle the firearm.
 It is said that this weapon was unsurprisingly left to rot.

-In the end, both cannon designs were discarded, the prototype having never seen practical use; we acquire ours off a corpse in the Forbidden Woods.
+In the end, both cannon designs were discarded, the prototype having never seen practical use; we acquire ours in the refuse-filled village of the Forbidden Woods.
 Based on the Hunter’s Nightmare, the later iteration was likewise thrown in storage beneath the Grand Cathedral, forgotten or lost by the present day.
 All of this is consistent with a history with the Healing Church, not the Powder Kegs.
 Sure, the heretics were no stranger to prototypes as seen with the Rifle Spear, but that they would discard the concept for being unwieldy is unimaginable.
 Almost all their products are in some way awkward to convention, and the text for Djura and company’s weapons prove difficulty to not be a Powder Keg’s concern.
 The cannon’s English description is clearly in error, perhaps because the localizers failed to properly update the text with revisions to the script on the Japanese side.
 Indeed, the explosive weapon at least fits with the Powder Kegs, so FromSoftware might have been toying with its backstory and availability earlier in development.

 However, that very difficulty in using seems to be the “Powder Kegs”’ way of doing things.